sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 Options are available to override the desex flag to send all your animals and mark whether you will fly animals between states for adoption.

+PetRescue have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
+The system responds to the field names, you can label them anything you want, they must have one of the links to animal records.

-PetRescue have a "best feature" tagline that they show at the top of listings.
+* bestfeature (Text): PetRescue show a tagline at the top of listings.
 By default, this value is set to "Looking for love" on all listings.
 You are allowed 25 letters and can override the tagline on a per-animal basis.
-To do this, you need to create an additional field with the name "bestfeature" for your animal records and set the tagline value.

-Similarly PetRescue have a "needs constant care" attribute that can be used to indicate that an adoptable cannot be left by itself.
-This can be set with an additional field called "needsconstantcare" of type "Yes/No" to allow you to set it for your animals.
+* needsconstantcare (Yes/No): This can be used to indicate that an adoptable cannot be left by itself.

+* breederid (Text): Dogs located in QLD with a date of birth after 26th May 2017 require a breeder number.

 .. note:: PetRescue integration relies on you naming your breeds and species with the same values that they do.
 If a breed does not match one of the PetRescue breeds, ASM will send it as "Mixed Breed" instead.